peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 irregular structure.
 Of the three, Hartley bands are the strongest.
 They cover the region of 240–310 nm.
-Because of their strength, they absorb most incident solar radiation in the mesopshere and stratosphere.
+Because of their strength, they absorb most incident solar radiation in the mesosphere and stratosphere.
 Huggins bands cover the region of 310–340 nm.
-Although Chappuis bands are the weakest of the three, they are important for atomospheric absorption, because they lie in the region of 450–750 nm, where solar radiation is the strongest.
-Their principal location of absorption is in the troposhpere.
+Although Chappuis bands are the weakest of the three, they are important for atmospheric absorption, because they lie in the region of 450–750 nm, where solar radiation is the strongest.
+Their principal location of absorption is in the troposphere.

 \begin{figure}
 \includegraphics[width=\textwidth]{ozone-absorption/ozone-absorption.pdf}